Sherwin Williams Dover White is a white paint and yet not-a-white.

 However, with an LRV of 85, it is slightly lighter with many neutral backdrops!
 I personally love White Dove and usually find myself amazed with its crispness!

-Where to Use Sherwin Williams Dover White SW 6385 in Homes?
+Where to Use in Your Homes?

-Dover White has a slight Farmhouse and French Country Style touch to it!
+This options brings a slight Farmhouse and French Country Style touch to it!

 Since it has a warm touch, be careful of using it in north-facing rooms mainly!
 Since it’s bright – it will give a natural look to your room.